I was trying to teach him a life lesson. How many parenting fails have started out like that? Most?

 Boy #1 is a pretty easy kid.
 He’s always in a good mood, up for anything, does what he’s told (most of the time), loves people, and is a joy to be around.
-A couple Christmases ago he asked Santa for a Nintendo DS and was really hoping the fat man would deliver.
+A couple of years ago he asked Santa for a Nintendo DS and was really hoping the fat man would deliver on Christmas morning.

-They went flying down the stairs like the house was on fire.
-There were a couple of “all rights!!”
-And then a gasp.
-Followed by Boy #1 saying, “What?
-No DS?”
 It was the same voice Molly Ringwald used when confronting Andrew McCarthy in Pretty in Pink after she realized he was stiffing her for the prom.
-Confusion and terror mixed with a whisper of desperation.
+Confusion and pain mixed with just a whisper of desperation.

-He was silent for about 7 seconds which was followed by quiet sobbing.
-It wasn’t crying, it was much worse — he wasn’t sad, he was hurt.
-Then came the “punch in the face.”
-Between sobs he tried to make sense of the injustice by saying:
+He was silent for about 7 seconds, then the very soft, quiet sobbing started.
+It wasn’t crying, it was much worse.
+And he wasn’t sad, he was hurt.
+Then came the worst part.
+It was like a punch in the face to a parent who is trying to do the right thing.
+Between sobs, he tried to make sense of the injustice by saying:

 “I thought I was good this year.”

 I’ve been horrified before.
-I was horrified when I got pants-ed by my next door neighbor (a girl) in the 5th grade.
+I was horrified when I got pants’d by my next door neighbor in the 5th grade.
 I was horrified when David Lee Roth left Van Halen.
-And I was horrified when legendary Hall of Fame college basketball coach Marv Harshman screamed what an idiot I was in front of the entire basketball camp in 1986 after I messed up a fast break.
+And I was horrified when legendary Hall of Fame college basketball coach Marv Harshman screamed what an idiot I was in front of the entire basketball camp in 1986 after I messed up a fast-break.
 But this was the topper.
 I had no feeling in my feet.

-At that point I would have dropped 20 grand on a gold-plated DS and every game imaginable.
-Hell, I would have bought him a grill with a diamond-studded “DS.”
+At that point, I would have dropped 20 grand on a gold-plated DS and every game imaginable.
+Hell, I would have bought him a grill with a diamond-studded “DS” and let him wear it to school after New Years.
 Is there anything worse than finding out that your grand plan as a parent has completely backfired?
+The message was supposed to be about appreciating what you have, not that you were bad.
+Honestly, I would have scissor-kicked Santa in the head at this point.

-And how bad did it backfire?
+So, how bad did this plan backfire?
 He got a DS with games for his birthday a few months later.
-We need to keep in mind as we stumble through life that having kids is a learning process for parents too.
+We all need to keep in mind as we stumble through life that having kids is a learning process for parents too.